niusha-sabahi/BSc-cloud-computing-coursework/README.md

 The task was to create a program that, given some ebooks, can create a list of all anagrams of words which appear in all of the ebooks combined.
 Each anagram must consist of at least 2 words and be alphabetically ordered.

 This project was created on Google Cloud Platform (GCP), and so can only be run there.
 GCP Buckets, Cloud Functions and several Pub/Sub topics were utlised to create this program.
-The architecture of the program is as follows:
+A MapReduce architecture was used for this project and operated as follows:

 1. ebooks are stored in the input bucket.
 2. 'book_from_bucket_to_pubsub' function sends books from the input bucket to the 'bucket_to_mapper_topic' pub/sub.